AutoWDS/Instant-Data-Scraper/README.md

 ### PROBLEMS
 - Which URLs are "similar" ?
 - Where should mapping be stored (maybe in $HOME) ?
-- What format should mapping be stored in (maybe CSV) ?
 - How will the whole "Auto Generating Mapping" interface work?
     - Maybe allow renaming / leaving blank (or deleting) column names from generated CSV?
     - or maybe delegate to another program like Excel?

 ### NOTES
-- In *popup.js*:
-    - CSV Data stored in `generatedCSVData` variable on line 205. (**Note:** I have made it a global variable now.)
+- CSV Data stored in `generatedCSVData` variable on line 205 in [popup.js](popup.js).

-    - `tableData` global variable holds all data about currently selected table, user modifications, etc.
+### BUGS
+- Chrome Console Error Message - *Unchecked runtime.lastError: The message port closed before a response was received.*